-Regarding Combined Plan Goal 4, one of the SVWDB's strategic goals is to build awareness and identity of the WDB and the workforce system's opportunities and supports among both job seekers and employers.
-SVWDB strategies include developing specific approaches to strengthen outreach and recruitment specifically to underemployed and underrepresented populations.
+One of the SVWDB's strategic goals is to build awareness and identity of the WDB and the workforce system's opportunities and supports among job seekers and employers.
+SVWDB strategies include developing specific approaches to strengthen outreach and recruitment to stimulate job readiness and awareness of career pathways.